 There are statutes of limitations that apply to any personal injury case, including premises liability.
 If your injury was due to a property defect, you may have two years to file a claim.
 However, in some cases, it may be as little as 180 days, depending on who the owner or property manager was at the time the injury occurred.
 Claims against government or public entities have an especially short window in which to file.

 Typically, plaintiffs ask for lost wages, costs of medical treatment, pain, loss of enjoyment of life, and out-of-pocket expenses.
 In some cases, the law may award plaintiffs so-called "punitive damages" to punish an especially egregiously property owner.
-However, in Arizona, punitive damages only apply to slip-and-fall cases in rare circumstance, where the owner or occupier acted with an "evil hand and evil mind.”
+However, in Arizona, punitive damages only apply to slip-and-fall cases in rare circumstances, where the owner or occupier acted with an "evil hand and evil mind.”
 An injury victim might also be able to seek compensation for property lost or damaged.